Did Yeshua (Jesus) really say these?

 My intentions are several with this blog:

-- Come to know the real Jesus of the Bible.
+- Come to know the real and total Jesus of the Bible.
 Yes, he certainly was kind, and gentle – but he also could be, at times, very, very tough.

 - Take your high calling very seriously.
 You and I will be called to account to how well we have used our calling and the opportunities and gifts given us.